ArikReuter/TopicGPT/README.md

 ### Combining topics

-Since topics 15 ("Hockey Games") and 17 ("Baseball games and tems") are both about sports, we want to combine them into a single topic.
+Since topics 15 ("Hockey Games") and 17 ("Baseball games and teams") are both about sports, we want to combine them into a single topic.

 ```python
 tm.pprompt("Please combine topics 15 and 17.
 Do this inplace.")